-Our loft at Birtsmorton near Tewkesbury is around 60 yards long and currently houses over 1200 pigeons – and has recently been expanded to accept over 1600 for the 2013 season.
+Our loft at Birtsmorton near Tewkesbury is around 60 yards long and currently houses over 1600 pigeons.

-The Pigeons are cared for by a full time loft manager Jeremy Davies and two part time staff one of which is his partner Julie.
+The pigeons are cared for by a full time loft manager Jeremy Davies and two part time staff.

 On receiving the young pigeons, from all parts of the country in March and April, their first task is to check that the birds are in good health, after which they are vaccinated against paramyxovirus, given an electronic ring and entered on the computer.

 The next few weeks are important because the birds are getting used to their new environment and learning to return to the loft when called in by the loft manager.
 As time goes by they spend longer and longer exercising around the loft, and by the end of June they are ready for training to start.